derekzacharias/cyberlab/README.md

-# The cyber lab, learn about information technology and cyber security.
+# The cyber lab.
+Learn information technology and cyber security.

 ### Please see the following network diagram to get started.